Table of Contents

 7. Precautions in Los Angeles Abrasion Test a.
-While performing the LA abrasion test, it should be concerned that the abrasion machine is being rotated about (20-33) rpm.
+While performing the LA abrasion test, it should be noted that the abrasion machine is being rotated at about (20-33) rpm.

 b.
 Test should be performed at room temperature to avoid humidity causing errors.